awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

 ## Create a SecureString parameter \(Tools for Windows PowerShell\)<a name="param-create-ps-securestring"></a>

 Before you create a `SecureString` parameter, read about the requirements for this type of parameter\.
-For more information, see [SecureString parameters](sysman-paramstore-securestring.md)\.
+For more information, see [Create a SecureString parameter \(AWS CLI\)](param-create-cli.md#param-create-cli-securestring)\.

 1. Install and configure the AWS Tools for PowerShell, if you have not already\.